BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 Appends `FlatPattern` to the DXF file name.
 This helps avoid overwriting files when a `.SLDDRW` file is also exported to DXF.

+### Sheet Metal Part Views
+You have the ability to specify whether you want additional views of the sheet metal parts.

+## Split Bodies
+Splits multi-body parts into separate files.
+For the HTML extension, this is only supported in SOLIDWORKS 2025 and newer.

+The body name is appended to the end of the filename.

+>[!IMPORTANT]
+>This does not apply to sheet metal flat patterns.
 ---

 ### Export History